spacetelescope/ins-jwst-community-software/tier2_standards/coding_standards.md

 ## Short description

 Coding standards serve as a style guide or set of best practices for writing code.
+Linters are programs that analyize codes to check for bugs, and code style violations.

 ## Importance of this standard

 Consistent coding standards across a piece of software improves the overall quality of the code.
 It make code more readable both for current and future developers which in turn helps it to be more maintainable.
+Using a linter enforces good programming habits that can sometime slip through the cracks.
+It enables a code base to be uniform across modules independent of the contributor.

 ## Options for this standard